What Is Phylum Protozoa? Classification, Characters, Example

 • In these, asexual reproduction occurs by double fission or budding.

-• Sexual reproduction occurs by chance.
+• Sexual reproduction happens by chance.

 Class 1.
 Ciliata (Infusoria)